Deanne Rose: International career

 Rose earned her first cap for Canada's senior national team in December 2015 at the age of 16.

 In February 2016, she scored her first two goals for the team against Guyana helping Canada win 5–0 during the group stage of the 2016 CONCACAF Women's Olympic Qualifying Championship.
 She scored her third tournament goal during the semifinal against Costa Rica helping Canada win 3–1 and qualify for the 2016 Rio Olympics.
 Canada advanced to the final where they were defeated by the United States 2–0.

 In August 2016, she helped Canada win their second Olympic bronze medal after scoring the game-opening goal during the third-place match against Brazil, in which Canada won 2–1.
 Moreover, she became the youngest female Olympic goalscorer, aged 17 years and 169 days.
 On May 25, 2019, she was named to the roster for the 2019 FIFA Women's World Cup.

+Rose was called up to the Canada squad for the delayed 2020 Summer Olympics.
 In August 2021, during the finals of the 2020 Olympic Games in Tokyo, Japan, Rose scored the tying penalty during the shootout.
 The Canadians went on to win the gold medal, becoming the first Canadian soccer team to do so in 117 years.

+Rose was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

+Rose was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.

+Rose was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.

+Rose was called up to the Canada squad for the 2024 Summer Olympics.